mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/README.md

 #### For the second highest category of violation(18-5 PUBLIC NUISANCE), what are the top 5 violation codes?
 How do those track across the year?
 ![](https://github.com/mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/blob/master/visualizations/Top%205%20PUBLIC%20NUISANCE%20Cases%20Opened%20by%20Month%20of%20the%20Year.png)

 #### The biggest driver of case volume seems to be landscaping(grass too long, dead shrub, ect.) and tracks consistently with periods of rain, and lack therof throughout the year.
-For a full analysis take a look at the [Jupyter Notebook](https://github.com/mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/blob/master/Code_Violations_Annual_Trends.ipynb).
+For a full analysis take a look at my analysis in this [Jupyter Notebook](https://github.com/mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/blob/master/Code_Violations_Annual_Trends.ipynb).
+___

 #### To investigate further: